The Hunger Divide

 - How a Food Business Incubator is Building Black Economic Strength in Minnesota (Civil Eats)

-We recently hosted a conversation on Reckoning with the Racial Hunger Divide, featuring local and national voices in the hunger fight.
+In September 2021, we hosted a conversation on Reckoning with the Racial Hunger Divide, featuring local and national voices in the hunger fight.
 Watch the roundtable here:

 How food banks like Second Harvest Heartland are working to address the hunger divide